kW-Labs/nmecr/index.md

 The two main components of the model are:

-a. a time-of-week indicator variable, and
+* a time-of-week indicator variable, and
-b. a piece-wise linear and continuous outdoor air temperature dependence
+* a piece-wise linear and continuous outdoor air temperature dependence

 #### Original Algorithm